kbratley/mozambique-agriculture-2022/README.md

 1. Go to [Google Earth Engine](https://earthengine.google.com/).

-3. If you are unfamiliar with GEE, you can follow this [tutorial on how to use GEE](https://developers.google.com/earth-engine/tutorials) for more guidance.

 ## Methods

-The mapping work for Mozambique’s active agricultural land in 2022 was performed using the [Digital Earth Africa (DEA) crop-type mapping workflow](https://github.com/digitalearthafrica/crop-type).
-This open-source workflow, which is publicly available, utilizes Sentinel-2 geomedian composites and machine learning techniques to map cropland.
-For this analysis, the DEA crop-type workflow was adapted and applied within the DEA Sandbox and Google Earth Engine platforms.
+The mapping was carried out using Digital Earth Africa’s (DEA) crop-type mapping workflow, which combines Sentinel-2 geomedian composites with machine learning techniques.
+The workflow was adapted and applied on the DEA Sandbox and GEE platforms.

 ### 2.1 Data Preparation
-The mapping process uses publicly available Sentinel-2 geomedian composites from Digital Earth Africa (DEA).
-These geomedian composites help reduce spatial noise and highlight dominant spectral characteristics.
-Five composites were used:
+Five Sentinel-2 geomedian composites were used to reduce spatial noise and emphasize dominant spectral features:

-- 1 annual composite (for 2022)
+1 annual composite (2022)
-- 4 quarterly composites (Jan-Mar, Apr-Jun, Jul-Sep, and Oct-Dec)
+4 quarterly composites (Jan-Mar, Apr-Jun, Jul-Sep, Oct-Dec)

 Additionally, three Median Absolute Deviation (MAD) layers were calculated for each composite:
 - **Euclidean MAD (EMAD)**: Measures the distance of each pixel from the median in multi-dimensional space.